Quartz vs Quartzite: Choosing the Right Countertops

 Engineered Quartz Applications

-Kitchen Countertops: Engineered quartz is a popular choice for kitchen countertops due to its durability, low maintenance, and non-porous nature which makes it resistant to stains, thus ideal for high traffic kitchens.
+Kitchen Countertops: Engineered quartz is a popular choice for Kitchen Countertops due to its durability, low maintenance, and non-porous nature which makes it resistant to stains, thus ideal for high traffic kitchens.

 Bathroom Vanities: Quartz’s resistance to moisture and its easy maintenance make it an excellent option for bathroom vanities.
 It provides a sleek and consistent appearance, enhancing the overall aesthetic of the space.